SomeAspy/FlightRecorder/.github/readme.md

 1. Clone this repo
 2. Copy `.env.example` to `.env`
 3. Fill out `.env`
+    - `ideviceSSH`: SSH string to connect to the idevice in `user@host` format (You can also use presets from your SSH config)
     - `ideviceIP`: IP of the idevice to SSH into and use Frida from
     - `ideviceUser`: User for SSH (This is generally `mobile`)
     - `idevicePort`: SSH port for the idevice (This is generally `2222` or `22`)